elvisburrniku/OrderTable/replit.md

 - Kitchen order management

 ## Recent Changes
+- **2025-06-30**: Implemented functional notification dropdown with real-time notifications and user menu with Profile, Settings, Billing, Help, and Logout options
 - **2025-06-30**: Added notification indicator with bell icon and green dot to appear on every page across all layouts
 - **2025-06-30**: Implemented role-based sidebar filtering to show only menu items users have permission to access
 - **2025-06-30**: Added permission requirements to all sidebar menu items and restaurant settings dropdown